yunyunc/Feature-Selection-Algorithm-YOLOv3-Python/README.md

-# keras-yolo3
+# Feature Selection Algorithm of YOLO3 in Python and Keras

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)

 ## Introduction

-A Keras implementation of YOLOv3 (Tensorflow backend) inspired by [allanzelener/YAD2K](https://github.com/allanzelener/YAD2K).
+The original code is a Keras implementation of YOLOv3 (Tensorflow backend) inspired by [allanzelener/YAD2K](https://github.com/allanzelener/YAD2K).
+Based on this, I designed a feature selection algorithm based on YOLOv3.
+Detailed process and results can be seen in the McGill_University_Thesis.pdf.

 ---